iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#039] ROBO_Radio_LIVE starts now!.md

 Warning: NEKO's performance completely different from rehearsal.
 Can not compute.

 **NEKOSAIKOU**<br>
-LMFAO She went completely off-course again LOLOLOL
+LMFAO She went completely off\-course again LOLOLOL

 **Noposa**<br>
 It's a shame that the internet is acting really funky tonight.
 I already connected using the virtual internet yet it still lags from time to time